BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/links.md

 # {{ page.title }}

-The links provided here are items our instructors find useful or have created themselves for use in the classroom and not currently associated with our cirriculum.
+The links provided here are items our instructors find useful or have created themselves for use in the classroom and not currently associated with our curriculum.
 Please feel free to browse through them or even add your own by contributing to the page.

 {% for item in page.documents %}[ {{ item.text }} ]( {{ item.link}} ){:target="_blank"}
 {% endfor %}